 - Social marketing/communication; Community-wide messages to change attitudes, knowledge, behaviors and social norms

 - Policy Development: Advocate and support state and local policy changes that positively impact substance abuse intervention and treatment efforts

 To improve access to care and reduce racial and ethnic disparities, multiple programs offer “wrap-around” services that help patients navigate the complex health care system and address barriers to care ranging from linguistic differences to transportation and child care needs.
 The MGH Chelsea HealthCare Center also serves as a Refugee Health Assessment site, providing a variety of services to help refugees access health care and successfully resettle.

 In addition to addressing Chelsea’s priority health needs, MGH also works to meet the basic health care needs of the Chelsea community.
-The MGH Chelsea HealthCare Center provided comprehensive primary and specialty health services to nearly 28,000 patients over the course of 150,000 visits.
-The Community Health Improvement office at MGH Chelsea is often the first stop for patients arriving for appointments who also seek medical interpretation services, assistance with navigating health care, and the general support and comfort they may need in caring for their own health.
-CHI staff is welcoming and representative of the patient population of MGH Chelsea, including staff members from countries such as Rwanda, Bosnia, Somalia, several other African countries, several Arabic speaking countries, Nepal, Brazil, and multiple Latin American nations.
+The MGH Chelsea HealthCare Center provided comprehensive primary and specialty health services to its patients.
+The Community Health Improvement office at MGH Chelsea is often the first stop for patients arriving for appointments who, upon arriving for appopintments, also seek medical interpretation services, assistance with navigating health care, and the general support and comfort they may need in caring for their own health.
+Staff is welcoming and representative of the patient population of MGH Chelsea, and includes members from countries such as Brazil, Nepal and Bosnia; African countries including Rwanda, and Somalia; several Arabic-speaking countries; and numerous Latin American nations.